NITCbase/nitcbase.github.io/docs/Design/Algebra Layer.md

     */

-    // Create a relation for target relation by calling createRel() method of Schema layer by providing appropriate arguments
+    // Create the relation for target relation by calling createRel() method of Schema layer by providing appropriate arguments
     // if the createRel returns an error code, then return that value.
     // Hint: ret = Schema::createRel(targetrel,src_nAttrs,attr_name,attr_type)